 The dashboard lets you perform specific quick action optimization tasks like removing all cache files and unused CSS.

-You can also view your account’s important details, such as license type, expiration date, and access to activate RocketCDN.
+You can also view your account’s essential details, such as license type, expiration date, and access to activate RocketCDN.

 The dashboard also contains links to essential getting started videos, FAQ page, support desk, and knowledge base articles.
 Just in case you need to find solutions to performance issues quickly.